Mali men's national basketball team

 Mali national basketball team (équipe du Mali de basket-ball) represents Mali in men's international basketball competitions has yet to appear in the FIBA World Championship.
 Their best performance was during FIBA AfroBasket 2025, where they won a silver medal, only losing to hosts Angola in the final.
 In 1972, Mali finished with a bronze medal.
+Mali has yet to qualify for the FIBA Basketball World Cup.